Saloni109/datasutram.github.io/JU/README.md

 ## Python Tutorials

 * For the ones who know a little bit of coding and wants an overview of python [Click here](http://cs231n.github.io/python-numpy-tutorial/)
+* For the ones who have no idea of what programming is.
+[CLick here](https://www.programiz.com/python-programming)